-Google is shaking up the living room with a tiny stick with a tiny price.
-Competing with the likes of Roku and Apple TV, the $35 Chromecast plugs into your TV and grants easy access to multiple streaming services, from Netflix and YouTube to Hulu Plus and Google Play.
+The Google Chromecast is a cheap, simple way to stream video content right to your TV.
+Competing with the likes of Roku and Apple TV, the $35 Chromecast plugs into your TV and grants easy access to multiple streaming services, from Netflix and YouTube to Hulu and Google Play.
 You can even throw content from your Chrome browser to the big screen.
 Use this FAQ to get up to speed on the Chromecast and decide if it's right for you.

 Q.: What is Chromecast?

 A.: Chromecast is a device that you plug into your TV's HDMI port, powered by a USB cable (included).
-Using your smartphone or computer as a remote control, you can use Chromecast to access video content from Netflix, YouTube, Hulu Plus, the Google Play Store and other services.
+Using your smartphone or computer as a remote control, you can use Chromecast to access video content from Netflix, YouTube, Hulu, the Google Play Store and other services.
 You can also use it to stream almost any kind of content from the Chrome browser on a computer.

 Q.: What do I need for Chromecast?

-A.: At bare minimum, you'll need a Chromecast stick, an HDTV with a spare HDMI port, a stable Wi-Fi connection and a computer or mobile device.
+A.: At bare minimum, you'll need a Chromecast dongle, an HDTV with a spare HDMI port, a stable Wi-Fi connection and a computer or mobile device.
 The Chromecast stick includes a USB cable for power and a power adapter.
 If your TV has a USB port, you can plug the power cable right in.
 If not, you can use a wall adapter.
-You can control the device with smartphones or tablets running Android or iOS, as well as computers running the Windows or Mac operating systems.
+You can control the device with smartphones or tablets running Android or iOS, as well as computers running the Windows or Mac OS X operating systems.

 Q.: How does Chromecast work?

 Q.: Why do I need Chromecast?

-A.: Suppose you subscribe to video streaming services like Netflix or Hulu Plus, but you can only access those services on your PC, tablet or smartphone, all of which have small screens.
+A.: Suppose you subscribe to video streaming services like Netflix or Hulu, but you can only access those services on your PC, tablet or smartphone, all of which have small screens.
 If you would rather curl up on your living room couch and watch content on a big screen, Chromecast may be the gadget for you.

 Q.: Why don't I need Chromecast?